0x1h/trpc-type-cli/README.md

-trpc types cli to export typescript types from root.ts
+trpc types cli to export trpc types from root.ts